DataFire/Integrations/integrations/generated/azure_powerbidedicated/README.md

 ## Definitions

+### CheckCapacityNameAvailabilityParameters
+* CheckCapacityNameAvailabilityParameters `object`: Details of capacity name request body.
+  * name `string`: Name for checking availability.
+  * type `string`: The resource type of PowerBI dedicated.

+### CheckCapacityNameAvailabilityResult
+* CheckCapacityNameAvailabilityResult `object`: The checking result of capacity name availability.
+  * message `string`: The detailed message of the request unavailability.
+  * nameAvailable `boolean`: Indicator of availability of the capacity name.
+  * reason `string`: The reason of unavailability.

 ### DedicatedCapacities
 * DedicatedCapacities `object`: An array of Dedicated capacities resources.
   * value **required** `array`: An array of Dedicated capacities resources.